AIA Ohio Student Design Awards Program

 The AIA Ohio Student Design Awards program focuses on high quality, innovative design responses.
 This program allows students to submit any school project they have worked on during the past academic year, including projects completed outside of the classroom setting (e.g. competitions).
 Students may even elect to re-address projects previously submitted as part of course work and improve their original design solution.
 The AIA Ohio Student Design Awards provides all students with the opportunity to submit their best and most innovative work.

 General Submission Requirements

 Students may submit any work that they have completed either individually or as a team within the past academic year.
-(June 2016 –July 2017)
+(June 2016 –June 2017)

 The work can be from a studio project, independent study or just a project or concept that appeals to the student.

 At or near the end of the academic year, students should submit projects for review by an in-house jury.
 The submission requirements for the in-house jury will be up to each school.
 Any format of projects (boards, PowerPoint, web based, etc.,) are acceptable.
 All are valid.
 The end result is that AIA Ohio is looking for each school to select the top eight (8) submissions to forward on to AIA Ohio.
 AIA Ohio will require the winning projects to upload their submissions using this program, OpenWater.

 Each school should select a competition coordinator, who will have responsibility for communicating with students and AIA Ohio, receiving entries, and overseeing the school jury process.